Paloma-Cardozo/Paloma-Cardozo/README.md

 - English & Portuguese (professional)
 - Danish (intermediate)

+---

-Let’s connect and explore how tech and purpose can work hand in hand 🤝
+Exploring how code, data, and ethics can work together to make systems more human. 🤝
-Thanks for stopping by!
+<p align="center">🤝 Thanks for stopping by!</p>